nealchester/NC-Thumbnails-for-Recent-Posts/readme.md

 The plugin is also extendable with the following action hooks `nc_thumbnail_recent_posts_widget_before` and `nc_thumbnail_recent_posts_widget_after`.
 You can add something before and after the title of the latest posts.

-In the above image, you see I used the widget to display the latest homes from the property post type and instead of displaying the date, I hooked in display a price from a custom field.
+In the above image, you see I used the widget to display the latest homes from the "property" post type and I hooked in to display a home's price from a custom field.

 Here’s some example code you would place in your `functions.php` file: